Skip to main content

 System thinking and leading change

 You will delve into system thinking methodologies, such as Peter Senge's "The Fifth Discipline," to gain insights into how different components of the system interact and influence each other.
 Additionally, we'll apply the "Water of Systems Change" framework to explore how shifting conditions at various levels can lead to sustainable, systemic change.
-Learn practical strategies for leading change, including Kotter's 8-Step Change Model.

 Module 8: Collaborative learning event